10 Tips to Improve Your Home’s Security

 Protecting your family starts with protecting your home.
 But with so many home security resources available out there, gathering home security tips can be a bit overwhelming.
 We’ve compiled the top ten home security tips to help get you started on home security and protection.
 All of the tips are easy to implement and inexpensive.

-- Use metal bars on sliding doors – Any sliding glass doors, patio doors, or sliding windows should have a metal bar that is placed along the bottom track of the door or window.
-The metal bar will prevent a burglar from forcing the door or window open.
+Any sliding glass doors, patio doors, or sliding windows should have a metal bar that is placed along the bottom track of the door or window.
+The metal bar can prevent a burglar from forcing the door or window open.

 The text and photos for this blog post are courtesy of ADT Security Systems.